nrevati/Integrated-Analysis-with-R-and-Tableau/README.md

 🛠️Technologies Used

 R: Data preparation and advanced statistical analysis

 Tableau: Interactive data visualization

 RServe: Connecting R and Tableau

 🔍Key Steps:

-Data Preparation
+Data Preparation:

-Clean and organize the Titanic passenger data
+Clean and organize the Titanic passenger data.

 Create useful categories for age, ticket class, etc.

-Advanced Analysis
+Advanced Analysis:

 Use statistical techniques to group passengers with similar characteristics.

-Interactive Visualization
+Interactive Visualization:

-Create easy-to-use dashboards in Tableau to explore:
+Create easy-to-use dashboards in Tableau to explore.

 Overall passenger groups and their survival rates.

 How survival varies by gender, ticket class, age, where passengers boarded, and family size.

 Identify Key Survival Factors:

-Determine which passenger characteristics are most associated with survival
+Determine which passenger characteristics are most associated with survival.

 📊Results:

 Our analysis reveals two groups of passengers that have much higher chances of survival:

 Group A:

 Women

 Traveling in second class

 Between 17 and 32 years old

 Boarded at Southampton

 Traveling without siblings

 Group B:

 Women

 Traveling in first class

 Between 17 and 32 years old

 Boarded at Cherbourg

 Traveling without siblings